 In April 2008, the MoD announced that the CTA International 40mm CTWS had been selected for both the Warrior and FRES Scout, although the MoD chose not to select a turret design.

-At the June Eurosatory show, BAE showed their self-funded MTIP 2 turret on a Warrior chassis.
-The MTIP 2 turret was a brand new design with a fully stabilised 40mm CTWS applique armour package that provided the same protection level as the hull.
+At the June Eurosatory show, BAE showed their largely self-funded MTIP-2 turret on a Warrior chassis.
+The MTIP-2 turret was a brand new design with a fully stabilised 40mm CTWS and applique armour package that provided the same protection level as the hull.

-As can be seen, the original MTIP and later BAE MTIP-2 turrets are clearly different.
+As can be seen from the above, the original MTIP and later BAE MTIP-2 turrets are clearly different.

-By the end of 2009, after Lockheed Martin had been awarded a study contract to investigate a common Warrior/FRES turret, it became clear that there would, in fact, need two turret variants, one for Warrior, and the other optimised for the recce role.
+By the end of 2009, after Lockheed Martin had been awarded a study contract to investigate a common Warrior/FRES turret, it became clear that there would need two turret variants, one for Warrior and the other optimised for the reconnaissance role.

 BAE announced their investment a £4.5 million in a Turret Test Rig for both Warrior and FRES programmes in February 2010.